-Here’s a quick tutorial on how to update your makeup for an easy festive holiday look for the over 40 woman that covers the full face using techniques designed to enhance aging skin and make us all look our best.
+Here’s a quick tutorial on how to update your makeup for an easy festive holiday look that’s perfect for the over 40 woman.
+It covers the full face using techniques designed to enhance aging skin and make us all look our best.
 This is a perfect look for Christmas and New Year’s Eve parties.
-It’s also easy to recreate.
+It’s also easy to recreate!

 One of my goals for Midlife Rambler is to remind my readers (and myself!) on a regular basis that we are still vibrant, exciting women.
 We deserve to be seen, to take up space!
 We deserve to look our best.

 So, purely as a service to you, my beloved readers, I booked a makeover at Sephora to learn how to update my makeup for a festive holiday look that, as I told my makeup artist, “makes me look young and fresh, but doesn’t make me look like I’m trying to look like my daughter.”